companieshouse/ansible-collection-general/roles/aws_cli/README.md

 aws_cli_url: https://...
 ```

-If AWS CLI is already installed at the default location of `/usr/local/bin/aws` this role will make no changes.
+If AWS CLI is already in its default location of `/usr/local/bin/aws` this role will make no changes.
 To always update to the latest available version of AWS CLI, override the `aws_cli_update` role variable default:

 ```yaml
 aws_cli_update: true
 ```

+> [!TIP]
+> The default install path for AWS CLI (`/usr/local/bin/aws`) can be changed by setting the `aws_cli_path` variable.

 This role creates a temporary directory under `/tmp` where the AWS CLI installer and associated files are extracted before the AWS CLI `install` script is executed.
 The temporary directory is removed after the script completes.
 If the `/tmp` directory on the target host(s) resides on a filesystem that is mounted with the `noexec` option, installation will fail with a 'Permission denied' error as the `install` script cannot be executed in this scenario.
 Specify an alternative path in this case, using the `aws_cli_temp_dir` role variable, to a directory without execution restrictions: